Contents

 Returning useful errors

-We wanted to return an error and this is what we have to do now.
+We wanted to return an error, and this is what we have to do now.
 But, which kind of error should we return?
-Well, we have at least, four options:
+Well, we have at least four options:

 1. The simplest option is to use String as the associated Error type.
 This is quite straightforward, but then we will have a harder time when we want to differentiate among distinct error types or use ? for converting errors.
 This could be a temporary solution, but not one we want to take for building high-quality software.

 2. The next option is using anyhow, eyre, or a similar crate.
-It is a better option that using strings.
+It is a better option than using strings.
 Out of the box, you get a single error type that can be used anywhere, a macro to produce those errors, automatic conversion from existing errors, and additional information.
 They are great options when you want to manage the errors at the application level, but not so useful if you want the different errors produced by your (library) code to be handled in different ways.

 3. A third and much more sophisticated option is to define our own error types.
-This allows for a more granular and flexible error handling.
+This allows for more granular and flexible error handling.
 However, this is much more tedious than the previous options.
 We have to define an enum with all the variants for the different error types, describe the associated data for each variant, implement or derive Debug, implement Display, and use the blanket implementation of the Error trait.

 pub enum EvilError {}